Seven Wonders (song): Release and music video

 The song debuted on the US Billboard Hot 100 at number 52 on the week dated 20 June 1987.
-That same week, it reached its peak of number two on the Billboard Album Rock chart and was also the second most added song on radio.
+That same week, it reached its peak of number two on the Billboard Album Rock chart and was also the second most added song on contemporary hit radio stations reporting to Billboard.
 The song entered the top 40 on the week dated 4 July 1987 and peaked at number nineteen on the 15th of August.
 It spent a total of 13 weeks in the top 100, eight of which were in the top 40.
 In the UK, the single was released on 29 June 1987 and peaked at No. 56 on the singles chart, where it spent four weeks in the top 75.

 The accompanying music video for "Seven Wonders", which was directed by Marty Callner, features the band performing without an audience in front of a backdrop with red curtains.
 On a background diorama, sketches of various landmarks are included including the Taj Mahal, the Roman Colosseum, and the Great Sphinx of Giza.